brglng/zobject/README.md

 int main(void)
 {
-  // Using 'z_new' just like 'new' in C++.
-The first parameter is a function
+  // Use 'z_new' just like 'new' in C++.
+The first parameter is a function with
-  // with the name of the class, which is defined automatically in the
+  // the name of the class, which is defined automatically in the Z_DEFINE_CLASS
-  // Z_DEFINE_CLASS macro. 'z_new' calls the constructor.
+  // macro. 'z_new' calls the constructor.
   void *obj = z_new(SomeObject(), 123);

   // Ordinary objects must be deleted manually. 'z_delete' calls the destructor.